 Through SoFi, you can invest in stocks, ETFs, or IPOs.
 SoFi has options for both novice and advanced traders.
 You can choose an automated investing option if you want to be a hands-off investor, or you can opt for active investing to manage your portfolio yourself.

-As with Robinhood, SoFi doesn’t charge commissions on trades and also allows fractional share investing.
+As with Robinhood, SoFi doesn’t charge commissions on trades and also allows fractional share investing8.
 There is a $5 minimum to open an account.
 You can also open traditional, Roth, and SEP IRAs with SoFi.

 Read our full SoFi review